 Rebuild Support Service Update

-This monthly update contains important and useful information to help support your rebuild and connect you with helpful resources.
+This update contains important and useful information to help support your rebuild and connect you with helpful resources.

 The Rebuild Support team will be your single point of contact for all Council-related rebuild and planning enquiries.

 The Rebuild Support team will arrange an appointment to discuss what stage you are at with your rebuild and to request any relevant planning and rebuild information that you wish to submit.

 A second appointment will follow after the Rebuild Support team has completed a review of your property details.
 This review will assist in the provision of any additional supporting expertise that may be required (planning, building and environmental health) and develop a plan with you to progress your rebuild.

 From there, your progress will depend on your property, planning and rebuild requirements.
 The Rebuild Support team will be there to guide and help you every step of the way before the submission of your planning permit application to our planning officers.